-- The mentor will document any concerns and submit their findings to the K12 collaboration manager for review. - Based on the outcome of the review, the high school administration may be contacted.

-• A meeting may be scheduled for the concurrent instructor, mentor, high school administration and K12 collaboration manager to discuss the situation and develop a plan for compliance.

-• If all parties cannot come to an agreed-upon plan or if the instructor fails to take actions toward compliance, the course may be canceled and the instructor may lose their approval to teach for the CEP.
+- The mentor will document any concerns and submit their findings to the program director for review. - Based on the outcome of the review, the high school administration may be contacted. - A meeting may be scheduled for the concurrent instructor, mentor, high school administration and the program director to discuss the situation and develop a plan for compliance. - If all parties cannot come to an agreed-upon plan or if the instructor fails to take actions toward compliance, the course may be canceled and the instructor may lose their approval to teach for the CEP.